Psychiatrists may prescribe anticonvulsants for people who don’t tolerate or respond to first-line medications, like SSRIs.

 Because anticonvulsants act on a short-term basis, there’s a risk of becoming physically dependent.
 “The risk of dependency on anticonvulsants is relatively mild compared to other anti-anxiety medications, such as benzodiazepines, which have been shown to be highly addictive.”

 Though not approved for anxiety in the U.S., the European Medicines Agency approved pregabalin for generalized anxiety.
 Only one antipsychotic, first-gen trifluoperazine, is FDA-approved for anxiety.

 “Psychotherapy is a mainstay of treatment for anxiety,” Dr. Siperstein says, crediting most improvement to a combination of psychotherapy and medication management.

 There are also a variety of natural, alternative treatments for anxiety, such as mindfulness, herbal supplements, and exercise.

 Additionally, the safety and effectiveness of neuropeptide pathways, glutamate, endocannabinoids, phytochemicals, and hallucinogens for treating anxiety are currently being investigated.

 Researchers will continue to evaluate the therapeutic potential of emerging options, which could become adjunctive treatment aids in the future.

-An effective, tolerable, and purposeful approach to anxiety is the goal, Dr. Siperstein said.
+An effective, tolerable, and purposeful approach to anxiety is the goal, Dr. Siperstein says.
 Co-occurring conditions and medication interactions are vital considerations.

 A psychiatrist will define a trial period, monitor the response to medication, and consistently re-evaluate the benefits.
 Other forms of therapy in combination with medication management can work together to reduce anxiety.

-“There are pros and cons to each option,” Dr. Siperstein said.
+“There are pros and cons to each option,” Dr. Siperstein says.
 “It’s important to work with someone with significant experience and knowledge in these more nuanced treatments.”